puls/objc-mocktail/README.md

 **Line 5** is blank.

 Everything after the newline ending line 5 (that is to say, line 6 and on) is sent back as the response body, verbatim.
+Unless you use the placeholder support, but more on that later.
-It doesn't even matter what the filename is.
+It doesn't even matter what the filename is as long as it ends in `.tail`.
 You just use one of these files per mock response "endpoint" and Mocktail loads them all in.

+## Placeholder support

+Oh, so you wanted your mock responses to be smarter?
+That's not very slacker-like.

+Here's whatcha do.

+**1.** Keep track of that object you got back from calling `startWithContentsOfDirectoryAtURL:`

+**2.** Add a template tag to your mock response:
+    {{ foo }}

+**3.** Use that nifty Objective-C key-value setting syntax to set some keys and values:
+    Mocktail *mocktail = [Mocktail startWithContentsOfDirectoryAtURL:url];
+    mocktail[@"foo"] = @"bar";

+**4.** There is no step 7.

 ## Mad props